slidesk/slidesk-doc/docs/configuration/intro.md

 ## WIDTH

 This parameter is used for responsive design.
 If this value is specified, then images are recalculated to fit the ratio with this original width of the presentation.

+## TITLE

+You can specify a title that will be displayed at the title tag.